Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 We are going to see how to interact with the Paon server from a backend application.

-For demonstration purposes, we are going to build a simple backend that serves the demo site UI scaffolded when we created the `martin-music` site in the [installation & setup guide](/documentation/getting-started/1-setup.md).
+For demonstration purposes, we are going to build a simple backend that serves the demo site UI which was scaffolded when we created the `martin-music` site in the [installation & setup guide](/documentation/getting-started/1-setup.md).

 ## Sending a Requests to the Paon Server